 Human beings have a serious issue with FOMO — the fear of missing out.

-Don’t give them too much time to contemplate the upsell, because they’ll probably just move on.
+Don’t give them too much time to contemplate the upsell opportunity, because they’ll probably just move on.

-Fortunately, you can utilize easy-to-use tools to help you do this, like EngageBay.
+Fortunately, there are easy-to-use tools to help you automate your email marketing, like EngageBay.

-Create sequences, automations, and funnels ahead of time, and let us do the rest.
+Create email sequences, workflow automations, and sales funnels ahead of time, and let EngageBay do the rest.

-To learn more about how to setup emails sequences in EngageBay to automate sending multiple emails in a sequence to your customers, we recommend you to check out this video:
+To learn more about how to set up emails sequences in EngageBay to automate sending multiple upselling emails in a sequence to your customers, we recommend you to check out this video:

 11 Tips for Successful Upselling